 Despite previous legal troubles, he had enough experience to build a company from the ground up.
 In 2016, iCapsulate was officially introduced to the market.
 They promoted their product as the first biodegradable coffee pods on the market.

-After a year and a half, the founder claimed his business was manufacturing 35 million pods for their own coffee stores and some well-known brands in Australia and New Zealand.
-He reported $4 million in annual revenue for 2017.
+After 18 months, the founder claimed the business was manufacturing 35 million pods for their own coffee stores and well-known brands in Australia and New Zealand.
+In 2017, he reported $4 million in annual revenue.

 Shark Tank Appearance

-After practicing his pitch over 500 times, Kane Bodiam appeared in season three of Shark Tank Australia in 2017.
-He came in with a bold request of $2.5 million for 15% of his company.
+After practicing his pitch over 500 times, Kane Bodiam appeared on season three of Shark Tank Australia in 2017.
+He came in with a bold request of $2.5 million for 15% of the business.

-The investors were caught off guard, and they listened closely when the founder started sharing iCapsulate’s numbers.
+The investors were caught off guard, and listened closely as he began sharing iCapsulate’s numbers.
 They were impressed at how the company was able to pull in millions in revenue in such a short period of time.
-Kane also shared that he rejected a $25 million offer to sell the business.
+Kane also boasted about rejecting a $25 million offer to sell the company.

-Steve Baxter was very skeptical of the data provided, and he was right to feel so.
+Steve Baxter was skeptical of the sales, and was right to feel so.
 However, Andrew Banks, Glen Richards, and Naomi Simson took the bait and battled it out.
 Andrew won with an offer of $2.5 million for 22.5%.

 After Shark Tank

 Andrew Banks and Kane Bodiam made the second largest deal in Shark Tank history after Zipz Wine.
-Sadly the deal never closed.
+Sadly the deal never closed when the cameras stopped rolling.